This site is not affiliated with Apple Inc.

 How much money will I get and when?

-Mr Gutmann is seeking an aggregate award of damages in the region of £853 million before interest is applied for the proposed class as a whole.
+Mr Gutmann is seeking an aggregate award of damages in the region of £853 million before interest is applied for the class as a whole.
 This preliminary estimate will be refined further based on data to be disclosed by the Defendant.
 Any aggregate award of damages will need to be distributed to eligible class members that come forward to claim their share.

 Will I incur any costs for taking part?